rundeck-plugins/openssh-bastion-node-execution/README.md

 The example has two networks:

 * Network1: rundeck, bastion
-* Network2: bastion, linux-1, linux-2
+* Network2: bastion, linux-1 (running on port 2223), linux-2 (running on default port)

-The goal of this example is that Rundeck connects to the nodes linux-1 and linux-2 through the bastion container (Rundeck cannot see linux-X nodes)
+The goal of this example is that Rundeck connects to the nodes linux-1 and linux-2 through the bastion container (Rundeck cannot see linux-X nodes).
+Notices the node attribute for "linux-1" node, we set the port connection on the "SSH Options" at the node level.